 For up-to-the-minute posts helpful to novice teachers from education leaders, keep an eye on MiddleWeb’s homepage and be sure to subscribe to MiddleWeb SmartBrief.
 In addition to articles by and about Cossondra George, Marsha Ratzel, Rick Wormeli, Jose Vilson, Maia Heyck-Merlin and Heather Wolpert-Gawron (mentioned above), educators Anthony Cody, Nancy Flanagan, Larry Ferlazzo, Bill Ferriter, Sheryl Nussbaum-Beach, Lisa Hinkelman, Amanda Wall, Debbie Silver and Elizabeth Stein share ideas in MiddleWeb posts.

 MiddleWeb’s book review collection is a gateway to the knowledge and know-how of over 100 writers, with many educators among them.
 One to open right now is the review of Julia G. Thompson’s The First-Year Teacher’s Survival Guide: Ready-to-Use Strategies, Tools & Activities for Meeting the Challenges of Each School Day (3rd ed.).
 Followed closely by our reviewer’s take on Teach Like a Champion Field Guide: A Practical Resource to Make the 49 Techniques Your Own by Doug Lemov.

 A Moment for Yourself

 For new teachers who feel the need for a deep breath before the school year starts, visit Cindi Rigsbee‘s MiddleWeb guest article, Welcome to Teaching! adapted from her blog, The Dream Teacher.
-She looks back to her own first day, points to the challenges of today’s schools, and hones in on the essence of teaching.
+She looks back to her own first day, points to the challenges of today’s schools, and homes in on the essence of teaching.
 Find more teacher voices in the May 2012 issue of Educational Leadership with its collection of comments from educators who remember the first time they felt like real teachers.
 And in a July 2012 Education Week article, teacher Brittany Cerevic recalls My Breakthrough Moment as a Teacher when she realized that helping to build a student’s sense of self-worth trumped all those stacks of test papers.
 Later in the year, novices and everybody else may want to visit Cindi Rigsbee‘s poem, ”Oak Island Goodbye,” to gain a little distance from the frenzy of the classroom.